 Okay, this step needs some explanation.

-|text means that mail is piped into a command.
+means that mail is piped into a command.
 I added double quotes, because commands that contain special characters (included whitespace) must be enclosed between them.

 Now let’s check script parameters: